Saint Louis Blues (song)

 "The Saint Louis Blues" (or "St. Louis Blues") is a popular American song composed by W. C. Handy in the jazz style and published in September 1914.
 It was one of the first blues songs to succeed as a pop song and remains a fundamental part of jazz musicians' repertoire.
-Benny Goodman, Louis Armstrong, Cab Calloway, Bing Crosby, Bessie Smith, Billy "Uke" Carpenter, Eartha Kitt, Count Basie, Glenn Miller, Guy Lombardo, Peanuts Hucko, Art Tatum, Paul Robeson, and the Boston Pops Orchestra (under the directions of both Arthur Fiedler and Keith Lockhart) are among the artists who have recorded it.
+Benny Goodman, Louis Armstrong, Cab Calloway, Bing Crosby, Bessie Smith, Mildred Bailey, Billy "Uke" Carpenter, Eartha Kitt, Count Basie, Glenn Miller, Guy Lombardo, Peanuts Hucko, Art Tatum, Paul Robeson, and the Boston Pops Orchestra (under the directions of both Arthur Fiedler and Keith Lockhart) are among the artists who have recorded it.
 The song has been called "the jazzman's Hamlet".
 Composer William Grant Still arranged a version of the song in 1916 while working with Handy.

 The 1925 version sung by Bessie Smith, with Louis Armstrong on cornet, was inducted into the Grammy Hall of Fame in 1993.
 The 1929 version by Louis Armstrong & His Orchestra (with Red Allen) was inducted in 2008.
 The 1922 version by W.C.
 Handy and his Memphis Blues Band was selected by the Library of Congress for preservation in the National Recording Registry in 2023.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.